Log pressure and/or temperature data to your computer with FieldLab Desktop

 Before you begin your logging session you can adjust the settings for:

-2. Temperature Units - Measure temperature in °F, °C, °R, or K.
+2. Temperature Units - Choose temperature units in °F, °C, °R, or K.

 3. Session Duration - You can set your log session to automatically stop after a specified length of time, until a total number of points are logged, or use the default; manual stop.